 Later I went to school and grew up and married.
 Sadly, years after being stored in a box in our garage I had to throw my old friend away.
 He had been in a wet box from a flood of our garage for too long before I found him.
 I was so sad to lose him but my life was busy with other adult things like my husband, son, career, and church.
 So I had to throw him away and go on with my life.

 A New Old Smokey the Bear

 Years later when I was in my sixties, I saw the above picture of me and my Smokey the Bear.
 Suddenly it occurred to me that I might find one like him on the internet.
 I was thrilled to find one in decent shape just like my old one.

 The new old Smokey’s fur was loved off like mine.
-He was missing his hat and shovel too and his broadcloth(?) blue pants had old mildew stains on them.
+He was missing his hat, badge, and shovel too and his broadcloth(?) blue pants had old mildew stains on them.
 It wasn’t my old Smokey, but I was so excited that I cleaned and fixed him up as good as he would have been, had he originally been mine.
 (A post about him is coming in the near future.)
-I feel happy knowing he has been given a second life and my inner child is happy to see her old friend again.
+I feel happy knowing I gave him a second life and my inner child is happy to see her old friend again.

 The Touch of Softness

 I can almost feel the softness of my cat, Norie’s hair, just by looking at the way light reflects from her luminous, black coat.
 Norie is not a lap sitter but she lets me stroke her head, nose, neck and back at different times which makes me feel relaxed and soothed.